yiisoft/yii2/docs/guide/concept-di-container.md

 Check out the [Application Configurations](concept-service-locator.md#application-configurations) subsection of the [Configurations](concept-configurations.md) guide article.

-All works, but in case we need to create create `DocumentWriter` class, we shall copy-paste the line that creates `FileStorage` object, that is not the smartest way, obviously.
+Everything works, but in case we need to create create `DocumentWriter` class, we shall copy-paste the line that creates `FileStorage` object, that is not the smartest way, obviously.

 As described in the [Resolving Dependencies](#resolving-dependencies) subsection, [[yii\di\Container::set()|set()]]